bradherman/rollout_web/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+Big thanks to the resque_web project for being the basis of the code here.
+Mostly ripped from them.